Clint07-datascientist/clinton_pikita_rl_summative/README.md

 ![Gymnasium](https://img.shields.io/badge/Gymnasium-0.29.1-green)
 ![Stable Baselines3](https://img.shields.io/badge/Stable%20Baselines3-2.3.0-orange)

+🎥 Video Demonstration
+Watch the Agent in Action: Click here to view the simulation on YouTube

 ## 🌍 Project Overview
 **AgroInsightX** is a mission-based Reinforcement Learning (RL) project designed to solve a real-world precision agriculture challenge.
 The goal is to train an autonomous drone agent to scout crop fields, detect disease hotspots, and return to base safely while navigating complex environmental constraints.